“Do surrogacy medications include injecting needles?”

 Progesterone is one of the most important medications you will need to take as a surrogate.
 It’s purpose is to help make the embryo stick to your uterine lining after transfer.
 It is taken for 8-10 weeks, until the placenta can support the baby.
 In most cases, this is administered as an injection

 Want to read more about the IVF process for surrogates?
 Visit our detailed IVF Process page to learn which of these medications sometimes require injections, and which don’t!

-Curious what a typical medication calendar may look like for a surrogate?
-Check it below!
+Curious what a typical surrogacy IVF calendar may look like for a surrogate?
+Check it out below!